hazelcast/hazelcast-jet/site/docs/architecture/in-memory-storage.md

 ---
 title: In-Memory Storage
+description: How Jet makes use of Hazelcast's in-memory storage options.
 ---

+>Under construction!

 Hazelcast Jet builds on a tight integration with Hazelcast IMDG – the robust, distributed in-memory storage with querying and event-driven